devditoi/vstd_blockchain/devlog.md

 ### Problems
 - Reconfig consensus to use BFT
 - BFT confirmation
-- Because the BFT, also because the transaction process after the block is sended, so we need to send the receipts root to all nodes if we are validator leader are validator any node that receive > 2/3 of the receipts root can mark a block finalized
+- Because the BFT, also because the transaction process after the block is sent, so we need to send the receipts root to all nodes if we are validator leader are validator any node that receive > 2/3 of the receipts root can mark a block finalized

 ### Solutions
-- [] Implement BFT confirmation
+- [x] Implement BFT confirmation

 ## July 4, 2025